 Joseph S. Barrera III

-I am currently a Software Developer (Research) for the Linac Coherent Light Source (LCLS) at Stanford Linear Accelerator (SLAC).
+From 2012 through May 2013 I was a Software Developer (Research) for the Linac Coherent Light Source (LCLS) at Stanford Linear Accelerator (SLAC).
+I worked on the data acquisition and analysis software (C++ and Python).

 From 2005 through 2011 I was a Senior Software Architect at IBM working on the Tivoli Application Dependency Discovery Manager (TADDM), concentrating on the Windows Discovery and Enterprise CMDB components.
 Before IBM, I was at Collation, a startup acquired by IBM for the technology now in use by TADDM.